underyx/xss-demo/README.md

 Reload the server and try the cookie stealing attack from above.
 It will fail.

-Ideally you should strive to remove *unsafe-inline* from the CSP header because then you are a lot safer from XSS attacks (even if you have XSS vulnerabilities in the application).
+Ideally you should strive to remove *'unsafe-inline'* from the CSP header because then you are a lot safer from XSS attacks (even if you have XSS vulnerabilities in the application).
+But even as it is (with *'unsafe-inline'* allowed) the attack didn't work because we are blocking AJAX connections to other servers that are not *'self'*.

+You can see the header set by the browser by examining the Network traffic in your browsers Developer Console or by examining the **_add_csp_header** and **_add_csp_header_hard** functions in **app/xss_demo/views.py**.

 Links & Acknowledgements